davitpapikyan/Gaussian-Processes-for-Machine-Learning/README.md

 # Gaussian-Processes-for-Machine-Learning
-## Topic: Gaussian Processes for Regression
+## Gaussian Processes for Regression